 - A Excellent work of highest professional quality (4 quality points per credit hour) - B Good work of professional quality (3 quality points per credit hour) - C Passing work (2 quality points per credit hour) - F Failing (No quality points assigned) - Incomplete.
-Incomplete work must be completed within the timeframe designated by the professor, or the grade becomes an F. - W Withdrew.
+Incomplete work must be completed within the timeframe designated by the professor or the end of the next semester (whichever occurs first), or the grade becomes an F. - W Withdrew.
 May only be assigned when the student withdraws during the nopenalty period.
 A grade of W will not be used in computing an individual's GPA.